khawley/git-tutorial-gitbook/README.md

 ## Created by

 This tutorial was a joint effort between [Kelsey Hawley](https://github.com/khawley) who was a beginner many years ago and [Nicholle James](https://github.com/oboechick) who was a beginner more recently.

+## Graphics

+Branching and Remote graphics were borrowed from [Atlassian's Git Tutorial](https://www.atlassian.com/git/tutorials/).
+Which is a great deep dive for the intermediate + advanced.